Free cavity wall insulation

 Free cavity wall insulation, see if you qualify in minutes with our online eligibility checker.

 Insulate your cavity walls for free and save up to £275 a year

 More than a third of all heat lost in uninsulated homes escapes through external walls, which is tough on the environment and your pocket.
 Heat flows from warmer to colder temperatures and in the winter, the colder it is, the more quickly heat will escape from your home if the walls have a cavity that’s not insulated.
-Under the Energy Companies Obligation (ECO) scheme, you could be eligible for free cavity wall insulation, as well as free loft insulation.

 How much money can cavity wall insulation save?

 Cavity wall insulation is a great way to save money.
 According to the Energy Saving Trust, having your cavity walls insulated to the correct specifications, can save you up to £250* per year.

 By installing cavity wall insulation, you could save up to 1,100kg* of carbon dioxide emissions each year.

 All cavity wall insulation comes with an independent 25 year guarantee from CIGA (Cavity Insulation Guarantee Agency) to provide complete peace of mind.

 Source: *Energy Saving Trust 2018.
 These are estimated figures based on insulating a gas-heated, detached house.
 Figures are based on fuel prices as at April 2018.

 What is a cavity wall and why do I need to insulate it?